-It is possible to conclude that the interpolation method influences directly in the final system performance, and between three methods shown, the DFT interpolation archived the best result.
+It is possible to conclude that the interpolation method influences in the final system performance.
+Among the three methods previously presented, the DFT interpolation has achieved the best result.
 On the other hand, this interpolation method is the most complex to be implemented [14].